Statutes

 Case 2012-D041:

-In accordance with the requirements of the National Defense Authorization Act for
+In accordance with the requirements of the NDAA for

 "produce" to ensure its compliance with the statutory